e-oz/Memory/README.md

 Difference between these methods is what they will do when key is locked by another process: lock_key() will just return 'false', acquire_key() will wait until key will not be unlocked (maximum time of waiting declared in code).

 All 'locks' here are *soft*.
-It means keys aren't locked for write or read, but you can check, if key is 'locked' or not, and what to do with this - is decision of your script.
+It means keys aren't locked for write or read, but you can check, if key is 'locked' or not, and what to do with it - is decision of your script.
 It was designed to avoid dead-locks and unnecessary queues of clients which waits for access the key.

 Example in code: